fivetran/dbt_qualtrics/models/docs.md

 On average, how far a respondent has progressed through a survey as a percentage out of 100.
 {% enddocs %}

+{% docs median_response_duration_in_seconds %}
+The median of how long it took a respondent to finish a survey in seconds.
+{% enddocs %}

+{% docs median_survey_progress_pct %}
+The median of how far a respondent has progressed through a survey as a percentage out of 100.
+{% enddocs %}

 {% docs count_survey_responses %}
 Total number of survey responses.
 {% enddocs %}